4-H Food Plot Project

 Recognition & Awards

-• The 4-H food plot project book and video will be used for judging, and are due to the county office by March 1 (or an earlier date as designated by the county office).
-A state judging team of Extension faculty, wildlife biologists, and/or other natural resource professionals will evaluate entries.
+• The 4-H food plot project book and video will be used for judging.
+These are due to the county office by March 1 (or an earlier date as designated by the county office).
+A state judging team which can include county agents, wildlife biologists, and/or other natural resource professionals, will evaluate entries.

 • Juniors and Seniors with quality projects will be awarded first, second, and third place in each District.
 One Top State Junior and one Top State Senior will be recognized.
-Youth who complete all project requirements and do not receive an award can receive a certificate of project completion upon request, which will be provided to their county office.
+Youth who complete all project requirements and do not receive an award can receive a certificate of project completion upon request.

 • In case of a tie, the District or State winner may be determined by tie-breaking bonus questions from the County Agent Assessment Score Sheet.
-If a tie remains, judges have the option to call for participant interviews.
-Participants will be interviewed individually either in person or video conferencing (e.g., Zoom).
+If a tie remains, judges have the option to call for participant interviews likely by video conferencing (e.g., Zoom).

-• The Top State Junior and Top State Senior winner from the previous year are not eligible to win awards or recognition in the same division (Junior or Senior) for the current project year, but they are encouraged to participate.
+• The Top State Junior and Top State Senior winner from the previous year are not eligible to win awards or recognition in the same division (Junior or Senior) for the current project year, but they are encouraged to participate and plant plots.
 After not competing for one year, they are eligible to compete again in the same division.

 • Winners will be recognized at the 4-H District O-Rama awards ceremony.
 Check the 4-H Calendar for dates and locations.